Grishmacd/QR_Generator_Webdev/README.md

 node solution.js

 # 6) Enter a URL when prompted
-# ?
+?
 Type in your URL: https://example.com

-# 7) Output files generated
-# - URL.txt
-# - qr_img.png (if your code writes the PNG)

 ```

-?
-Type in your URL: https://example.com

 ## Output